Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 Field                   | Type                    | Description
 ------------------------|-------------------------|----------------------------------------------------------
 Transaction ID          | sha3-256                | [Transaction ID](#transaction-id) of the referenced transaction.
-Output Index            | varint31                | Index (zero-based) of the [output](#transaction-output) within the transaction.
+Output Index            | varint31                | Index (zero-based) of the [output entry](#output-entry) within the transaction.

 Note: In the transaction wire format, outpoint uses the [varint encoding](#varint31) for the output index, but in the [assets merkle tree](#assets-merkle-root) a fixed-length big-endian encoding is used for lexicographic ordering of unspent outputs.

 ### Transaction Serialization Flags

-Serialization flags control what and how data is encoded in a given *Transaction* message.
+Serialization flags control what and how data is encoded in a given [transaction](#transaction) message.
 Unused values are reserved for future expansion.
 Implementations must reject messages using unsupported serialization values.
 This allows changing encoding freely and extending the serialization flags fields to a longer sequence if needed.

 The **first (least significant) bit** indicates whether the transaction includes witness data.
-If set to zero, the input and output witness fields are absent.
+If set to zero, the witness fields are absent from all [transaction entries](#transaction-entry).

-The **second bit** indicates whether the output commitment from the spent output is present in the [input spend commitment](#asset-version-1-spend-commitment).
-If set to zero, the output commitment field is absent.

-The **third bit** indicates whether transaction reference data is present.
+The **second bit** indicates whether transaction reference data is present.
 If set to zero, the reference data is replaced by its optional hash value.

-All three bits can be used independently.
+Both bits can be used independently.
 Non-zero **higher bits** are reserved for future use.

 Serialization Flags Examples | Description
 -----------------------------|---------------------------------------------------------------------------
 0000 0000                    | Minimal serialization without witness and with reference data hashes instead of content.
-0000 0011                    | Minimal serialization needed for full verification.
-Contains witness fields and redundant [output commitment](#transaction-output-commitment), but not complete reference data.
+0000 0001                    | Minimal serialization needed for full verification.
+Contains witness fields, but not complete reference data.
-0000 0101                    | Non-redundant full binary serialization with witness fields and reference data.
+0000 0011                    | Full binary serialization with witness fields and reference data.

 ### Transaction ID